j5int/uct-maths-competition/updates/interns2021.md

 * Admins can download answer sheets and reports for any set of schools
 * Teachers can log in to download their answer sheets or school reports manually
 * The prizegiving date is declared in a new column in the competition table
-* Reports can be downloaded by tachers from 21:00 on the prizegiving date
+* Reports can be downloaded by teachers from 21:00 on the prizegiving date

 ## Implementation changes
 * Added new columns (see this [script](../uctMaths/scripts/add_validation_columns_interns2021.sql))